 - 2. The requested State Party shall promptly inform the requesting State Party of its decision whether or not to agree to the requested transfer. - 3.
-If requested by the sentencing State Party, the administering State Party shall provide: - (a) A document or statement indicating that the sentenced person is a national or a permanent resident of that State; - (b) A copy of the relevant law of the administering State Party which provides that the acts or omissions on account of which the sentence has been imposed in the sentencing State Party constitute a criminal offencecrime according to the law of the administering State Party, or would constitute a criminal offencecrime if committed on its territory; - (c) Copies of relevant domestic laws on conversion of sentences. - 4.
-The administering State Party, if requested, shall inform the sentencing State Party before the transfer of the sentenced person which procedure under articles 54 or 55 it will apply to the sentences. - 54.
-If a transfer is requested, the sentencing State Party shall provide the following documents to the administering State Party, unless either State Party has already indicated that it will not agree to the transfer: - (a) A certified copy of the judgment and the law on which it is based; - (b) A statement indicating how much of the sentence has already been served, including information on any pre-trial detention, remission, and any other factor relevant to the enforcement of the sentence; - (c) Other than the case mentioned in article 51, a written declaration containing the consent to the transfer as referred to in article 50; - (d) A report of the conduct of the sentenced person during his or her detention; and - (e) Whenever appropriate, any medical or social reports on the sentenced person, information about his or her treatment in the sentencing State Party, and any recommendation for his or her further treatment in the administering State Party. - 65.
-Either State Party may ask to be provided with any of the documents or statements referred to in paragraphs 3 or 54 before making a request for transfer or taking a decision on whether or not to agree to the transfer.116
+If requested by the sentencing State Party, the administering State Party shall provide: - (a) A document or statement indicating that the sentenced person is a national or, if appropriate, a permanent resident of that State; - (b) A copy of the relevant law of the administering State Party which provides that the acts or omissions on account of which the sentence has been imposed in the sentencing State Party constitute a crime according to the law of the administering State Party, or would constitute a crime if committed on its territory; - (c) Copies of relevant domestic laws on conversion of sentences. - 4.
+If a transfer is requested, the sentencing State Party shall provide the following documents to the administering State Party, unless either State Party has already indicated that it will not agree to the transfer: - (a) A certified copy of the judgment and the law on which it is based; - (b) A statement indicating how much of the sentence has already been served, including information on any pre-trial detention, remission, and any other factor relevant to the enforcement of the sentence; - (c) Other than the case mentioned in article 54, a written declaration containing the consent to the transfer as referred to in article 53: - (d) A report of the conduct of the sentenced person during his or her detention; and - (e) Whenever appropriate, any medical or social reports on the sentenced person, information about his or her treatment in the sentencing State Party, and any recommendation for his or her further treatment in the administering State Party. - 5.
+Either State Party may ask to be provided with any of the documents or statements referred to in paragraphs 3 or 4 before making a request for transfer or taking a decision on whether or not to agree to the transfer.

-Article 50.
+Article 62.
 Consent and its verification

-1. The sentencing State Party shall ensure that the person required to give consent to the transfer in accordance with article 47, paragraph 3, subparagraph (d), does so voluntarily and with full knowledge of the legal consequences thereof.
+1. The sentencing State Party shall ensure that the person required to give consent to the transfer in accordance with article 59, paragraph 3, subparagraph (d), does so voluntarily and with full knowledge of the legal consequences thereof.
 The procedure for giving such consent shall be governed by the law of the sentencing State Party.

-116 CoE Convention on the Transfer of Sentenced Persons Articles 5 and 6
+&lt;sup>132 CoE Convention on the Transfer of Sentenced Persons Articles 5 and 6

-The sentencing State Party shall afford an opportunity to the administering State Party to verify through a consul or other official agreed upon with the administering State Party, that the consent is given in accordance with the conditions set out in paragraph 2.1.117
+2. The sentencing State Party shall afford an opportunity to the administering State Party to verify through a consul or other official agreed upon with the administering State Party, that the consent is given in accordance with the conditions set out in paragraph 1.

-Article 51.
+Article 63.
 Persons who have left the sentencing State Party